Loading...

 Stay Hydrated

-Drink water or herbal tea with your meal to aid digestion and help manage blood sugar levels.
+Drink plenty of water before and during your meal to help moderate blood sugar levels.

 healthspan-mbl